scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 If `Prefer` is set to `handling=lenient`, all server-managed triples sent with the payload are ignored.

+## Automatic LDP class assignment

+Since LAKEsuperior rejects client-provided server-managed triples, and since the LDP types are among them, the LDP container type is inferred from the provided properties: if the `ldp:hasMemberRelation` and `ldp:membershipResource` properties are provided, the resource is a Direct Container.
+If in addition to these the `ldp:insertedContentRelation` property is present, the resource is an Indirect Container.
+If any of the first two are missing, the resource is a Container (@TODO discuss: shall it be a Basic Contaner?)

 ## LDP-NR metadata by content negotiation

 FCREPO4 relies on the `/fcr:metadata` identifier to retrieve RDF metadata about